Wind Up Toys (album)

-Wind Up Toys is the third studio album from UK punk band Capdown released on 5 February 2007.
+Wind Up Toys is the third and final studio album from UK punk band Capdown released on 5 February 2007.
 It is also the first and only Capdown album to be released on the Fierce Panda Records label.
 Anyone who pre-ordered the album from Banquet Records in Kingston, UK would get signed copies of the album as well as a free three live track EP, consisting of "Keeping Up Appearances", "Surviving The Death Of A Genre" and "No Matter What".